nicojmn/git-muzak-linux/README.md

 # git-muzak
 > Background music for your git commits

-Inserts the currently playing iTunes or Spotify track in your git commit messages.
+Inserts the currently playing track in your git commit messages.

 This is done in the "prepared" message, so you can still edit it in your $EDITOR if you decide the track is too awesome or something.